atharvakokane/atharvakokane.github.io/projects.md

 <br />**11th october:** scheduled a meeting to discuss shortlisting and also finally released the idea behind the research.

+<br />**13th october:** so the meeting did not happen, but we did go through our next steps and a bit of our timeline.

+<br />**14th october:** got on call with on of the members of the research team, atiyah sajith, to go through the basic outline of a convolutional neural network (cnn). this would give us a basic understanding of how an llm would work when it comes to the later stage of research.

 <a id="leetcode"></a>

 ## leetcode.